What Are RSS Feeds In Magento 2?

 Next, in the Catalog section, you can enable what they want to send to the subscribers.

 - New Products: the latest products which have been added to the store recently.

 - Special Products: the products that have special prices.

 - Coupons/ Discounts: any available promotional campaigns in the store.

-- Top Level Category: any changes in the top level category
+- Top Level Category: any changes in the top-level category

 Finally, set “Enable” for the Customer Order Status Notification field.

-5th step: Save the configuration and check on the frontend
+Step 5: Save the configuration and check on the frontend

 To see how it looks like in the front-end, you must access the address link of your store plus the tail “/rss” (add “/rss/” at the end of your URL).
 For example, www.tigren.com/rss.
-In this page, if the customers click on the Get Feed button, they will receive RSS feed from selected option(s).
+On this page, if the customers click on the Get Feed button, they will receive RSS feed from selected option(s).